nameless-and-blameless/TAG/LLM/README.md

 They apparently have no plans on stopping the massacre of peacefully assembled Americans.

+## Concerned Individuals
+Persons filing missing persons reports have been identified and killed in an ongoing effort by the federal government and CIA to keep TAG hidden from the public.

+> [!WARNING]
+> The FBI has assisted the CIA by disseminating information on persons filing missing persons reports.
+We urge local law enforcement to not file missing persons reports on the computer or at least remove any identifying information for the person(s) making the report.

 ## What You Need To Know
 * [How the CIA and FBI Hinder 911](/methods/911.md)
 * [How they hide TAG: Hotels](/hotels/README.md)